BALINESE PERFORMING ARTS COMPANY

 Surapsari mastered a wide range of Balinese dance in both male

-and female styles.
+and female forms and in three regional styles.
 She received training

 from highly praised teachers such as Ni Wayan Sekariani and I Dewa

-|Copyright © 2013 Purnama Sari Balinese Dance Company.
+|Copyright © 2015 Purnama Sari Balinese Performing Arts Company.

 All rights reserved.

 Indra received a Master’s degree in interdisciplinary

 renowned masters of Topeng (mask dance), including

 legendary I Made Djimat.
 He also studied Balinese

 Purnama Sari (meaning "essence of full moon" in Indonesian) was founded by Surapsari and Indra of Florida, USA.
 Surapsari and Indra, also long time

-residents of Bali, studied traditional Balinese temple dance and theater with internationally acclaimed masters from the villages of
+residents of Bali, studied traditional Balinese temple dance, theater, and shadow puppetry with internationally acclaimed masters from the villages of